 We understand the need for privacy.
 Paloma’s Group is a safe and secure place to be completely honest and to say exactly what you’re feeling.
 Immersed in an atmosphere of sisterhood and mutual respect, we will hold a confidentiality agreement.
 You are also welcome to participate using your first name only or a pseudonym.

-You will absolutely learn more about yourself . . . be holistically educated . . . and experience a shift in your way of thinking and what is possible for you, or write to Liza and SAS will refund your money for remaining classes.
+You will absolutely learn more about yourself, feel better, sleep better . . . and importantly, experience a shift in your way of thinking about what is possible for your life, or write to Liza and SAS will refund your money for remaining classes.

 Due to the subject and the vulnerability of participants, we must protect the divorce support space and keep it limited.

 “I was so glad to know that I wouldn’t need food stamps any time soon and that, I’m in better financial shape than I thought!”

 “… The class flow was excellent — we had “lessons” on self development, finances, dating, parenting, and our emotional journeys.
 Later we spoke privately with experts, specifically about our circumstances, bringing the lessons “home” to our personal lives.
 And even though I am not ready to start dating — what I learned piqued my interest.
 I might actually try it down the road after I spend more time on me.”